tanelih/express-starter/README.md

-# express-starter
+# Express Starter

-Starter repository for ExpressJS applications using ES6
+Starter repository for ExpressJS services using ES6.

+Includes basic configuration for `esdoc` and `eslint`. `mocha` is used alongside `supertest` for testing the service.
+The service can be ran in `watch` mode using `nodemon`.